-Genital herpes can cause serious or fatal infections in newborns if the mother is shedding the virus at the time of delivery.
+Genital herpes can cause serious or fatal infections in newborns if the mother is shedding the virus at the time of vaginal delivery.
 The virus also makes it easier for a person to transmit and get HIV and other sexually transmitted diseases.

 What Causes Genital Herpes?

 A virus called herpes simplex virus (HSV) causes herpes.
 There are two strains of the virus.
 HSV-2 is the most common cause of genital herpes.
 HSV-1, which causes the cold sores or fever blisters many people get on their lips, can also cause genital herpes.